getting-started-net/Bobsie-Crypter/README.md

 * New entries can be **inserted directly** within the file itself.
 * **Filter function** to just show what contains a string.
 * **Edit** and **delete** existing entries.

+### Details
+* Dark Theme
+* Filter function instantly filters on char input.
+* Editing entries are saved when pressing enter.
+* Auto-selects input fields depending on what you do and did.
+For easy navigation.
+* Includes the AES library from https://github.com/ricmoo/aes-js and the SHA-256 library from https://github.com/emn178/js-sha256 implicitly and not through the include of other files.
+* Use 'f' to focus the filter input, 'p' to focus password and '1' to focus the first input field to add a new entry.
+* show the encrypted data in hex in the file when not decrypted.
+* Copy cell-content on clicking them.

+## How to use

+### TL;DR
+1.  #### add, change, edit as you please
+1.  #### type in password, encrypt
+1.  #### save the file (overwrite old one)

+### Steps

+1. Use the **password** field in the top left corner, to either encrypt or decrypt the table with your passwords.
+You can just hit enter when you are in the textfield, it will automatically toggle.
+1. Delete or edit entries with the two buttons "delete" and "edit" in the last column.
+1. Add new entries by filling the input fields "category 1", "category 2", etc. and press on add.
+1. # With your Entries in the table, just type a password, press encrypt or hit enter, and save the file!
+Overwrite the old!
+1. When you reopen the file, you see the encrypted content. type your password in the password field and hit enter or press decrypt, to see your list again.

+### Tips & Hints
+* You can easily navigate with **TAB**
+* In the password field, **ENTER** will toggle the de-/encryption depending on the current state
+* Use 'f' to select filter, 'p' to select password field and '1' for the first input field to add a new entry (works only when you are not in an input field already)
+* ## Remember, the

+### Danger
+* You can save